Official Advisory

 Chemical Exposure During Installation

 One of the primary concerns with spray foam insulation is the potential for chemical exposure during installation.
-The chemicals used in spray foam, particularly isocyanates, can cause respiratory issues, skin irritation, and other health problems if proper safety measures aren't followed.
+The chemicals used in spray foam, particularly isocyanates, can cause respiratory issues, skin irritation, and other health problems For more information, see our detailed FAQ about health and safety. if proper safety measures aren't followed.

 Professional Installation is Critical